What Will Happen to Abu Dhabi real Estate Once the Dust Settles

 How Does This Compare to the other Shocks?

-· Current Hostilities.
-Gulf specific shock as in 2015 but without the long-term hit to oil income.
+• Current Hostilities.
+Gulf specific shock as in 2015 but without the long-term hit to income from the Oil price (in fact the reverse)

 In Summary